-Phil asks Pal out for dinner before she suggests meeting for lunch whilst she and Colin investigate their little mystery in Australia.
+Phil asks Pal out to dinner before she suggests meeting for lunch whilst she and Colin investigate their little mystery in Australia.
 There’s clearly tension between Pal and Phil as they have their lunch.

 Meanwhile, on Moonbase, Nathan Spring has an official visit from a powerful dignitary – William Gaminara as Godfrey Miller.
 Priya Basu helps Nathan out when they welcome their guest to the base.

-It was nice that Colin Devis visited Paul Bailey in that one scene had in hospital.
+It was nice that Colin Devis visited Paul Bailey in that one scene he had in hospital.
 Though I’m not sure giving Paul a gay porn magazine was a good move on Colin’s part.
 Paul doesn’t think it’s good either.

 This episode deals with workers in space drinking alcohol, which is prohibited by the Star Cops on Moonbase.
 I like how this gets addressed in the episode, especially as alcohol can affect judgement.

 Craig Armstrong guest stars as Barney Hillier, a worker who gets accused for drinking alcohol.
 He claims not to, though he can be a handful of trouble for Priya who tries to calm him in his confinement.

 Apparently, Barney claims to have been ill at the time he was doing maintenance work.
 He caused an accident due to his negligence and his line manager Timothy Hofmeier as Vernon Hollis got killed here.